 - Bake the cookies.
 300ºF for 15-20 minutes.
-18 minutes worked well for mine.
-While one baking sheet of cookies bake, I like to keep the cookie dough in the refrigerator.
+18 minutes worked well for me.
+While one baking sheet of cookies bakes, I like to keep the cookie dough in the refrigerator.
 Let them cool completely on a wire cooling rack.

 - Dip the tops in the lemon glaze.
 Place them on a wire cooling rack with a sheet of parchment paper underneath to let any extra glaze drip off.